wp-plugins/mpulse-real-user-measurement/mpulse_rum/readme.txt

 	- Directly from WordPress admin: 'Plugins' > 'Add new'.
 Search for "SOASTA", "mpulse", or "Real User Monitoring" and "Install Now" or
 	- Upload entire directory to /wp-content/plugins
-3. Now, from your your Plugins page, activate mPulse and configure through 'Settings' or from the Plugins menue.
+3. Now, from your your Plugins page, activate mPulse and configure through 'Settings' or from the Plugins menu.
 (You will need your API Key from step 1.)

 == Screenshots ==